System Behaviour Description Language

 Custom Properties

 Unguarded property names are only permitted when they are valid for the element type being defined.
-Custom properties may, however, be specified by using the custom-property-prefix (‘customer:’).
+Custom properties may, however, be specified ac hoc by using the custom-property-prefix (‘custom:’) on a per element basis.

 example_definition is requirement { description is "Something"; custom:my_property is "Some content" }